margussipria/play-cxf/examples/play-cxf-example/README.md

-Play! framework module for Apache CXF - Client sample
+Play Framework module for Apache CXF - Client sample
 =====================================================

 Using Apache CXF in a Play!
 Framework project as both SOAP server and client.